 This would include such parties as: a licensed physician or any other health care professional, practitioner or institution; a health benefits provider or insurer.

 Information may be requested by an outside organization or person for purposes beyond those already agreed to by the individual.
 If that is the case, disclosure will be made only with the individual's explicit consent or when allowed or compelled by law.

 The release or exchange of information is conducted with strict adherence to Alberta Blue Cross's privacy policies.
 Under all circumstances, disclosure is limited to what is necessary for the purposes identified and a record is kept of disclosures.

 Alberta Blue Cross does not provide individually identifiable information to employers or employer group administration personnel, except with the consent of the plan member or adult dependant.

 Alberta Blue Cross does not sell personal information or customer lists to other companies, regardless of their intentions.

-Upon written request by an individual, Alberta Blue Cross will inform the individual of the existence, use and disclosure of his/her personal information and will provide access to it, within a reasonable time, at minimal or no cost.
+Upon written request by an individual, Alberta Blue Cross will inform the individual of the existence, use and disclosure of his or her personal information and will provide access to it within a reasonable time, at minimal or no cost.